maxwelldeveloper7/dio_cursos/chatgpt-criando-ebook/ebook.md

-# A Força do CSS - Mestre em Treinamento
+# A Força do CSS - Domine o Poder dos Seletores

 ## Ilustração da capa gerada pela AI gencraft e Capa editada no Canva